 Special Collections University Archives.
-OSU's special collections represent selected and donated material focusing on the history of OSU, its employees and graduates.
+OSU's special collections focus is on the history of OSU, its employees and graduates.
 Rare books, manuscripts, photographs and research material related to Oklahoma women, history, politics, business and natural resources have also been acquired.
 The University Archives is the depository for all academic and administrative documents, official records and other materials related to the management, operations and mission of Oklahoma State University.